arduino/arduino-pro-content/content/tutorials/portenta-h7/por-ard-flash/content.md

 This tutorial shows you how to use the internal flash memory of the microcontroller of Portenta H7 and other MbedOS-based Arduino boards (Nano 33 BLEs, etc.).
 This is Part 1 of a series of projects on how to use the flash memories on the MbedOS-based Arduino boards.

-## What You Will Learn
+## (What) You Will Learn
--   To use the Flash In-Application Programming Interface
+-   (How) to use the Flash In-Application Programming Interface
--   To calulate the size of the flash memory
+-   (How) to calculate the size of the flash memory

 ## Required Hardware and Software
 -   Portenta H7 board (<https://store.arduino.cc/portenta-h7>)
 -   USB C cable (either USB A to USB C or USB C to USB C)
 -   Arduino IDE 1.8.10+ or Arduino Pro IDE 0.0.4+

 # Configuring the Development Environment
 The H7 comes with 2 Mbytes of Flash memory with read-while-write support + 1 Mbyte of RAM.
-To support the use of non-eraseble memory, a part of the flash memory can be programmed to behave as a block device that can behave as a place to store information.
+To support the use of non-erasable memory, a part of the flash memory can be programmed to behave as a block device, that can operate as a place to store information.

-To to access the internal flash of the MCU, you will have to use the Flash In-Application Programming Interface (FlashIAP).
+To access the internal flash of the MCU, you will have to use the Flash In-Application Programming Interface (FlashIAP).
 This API creates a block device on top of the space still available on the flash after flashing your sketch.
-Please**,** note that **the free space** available for the FlashIAP block device **depends on** the space occupied by **the complete sketch** on the flash and a few **block alignments calculations**.You can then use a raw access API to save and load data from the block device.
+Please**,** note that **the free space** available for the FlashIAP block device **depends on** the space occupied by **the complete sketch** on the flash and a few **block alignments calculations**.
+You can then use a raw access API to save and load data from the block device.

 https://os.mbed.com/docs/mbed-os/v6.4/apis/flash-iap.html